-The HCPS Special Education Department exists to support students and families as they navigate the steps of the special education process.
-This process includes identification and referral, evaluation, determination of eligibility, development and implementation of an Individualized Education Program (or IEP), determination of services, and reevaluation.
-If you suspect your child has a disability, or if you have questions or require support regarding the special education process, please contact our department at 804-652-3801.
+The HCPS Special Education Department supports students and families as they navigate the steps of the special education process.
+This includes identification and referral, evaluation, determination of eligibility, development and implementation of an individualized education program (or IEP), determination of services and reevaluation.
+If you suspect your child has a disability, or if you have questions or require support regarding the special education process, please contact us at 804-652-3801.